The Graham F. Smith Peace Foundation

-The Graham F. Smith Peace Foundation Incorporated (formerly The Graham F. Smith Peace Trust Fund Incorporated) is a not-for-profit organisation based in Adelaide South Australia.
-It was established in 1989 to continue the work of Graham F. Smith, who spent his life working for peace, justice and human rights.
+The Graham F. Smith Peace Foundation Incorporated, formerly The Graham F. Smith Peace Trust Fund Incorporated and also known simply as The Peace Foundation, is a not-for-profit organisation based in Adelaide, South Australia.

+History

+The Graham F Smith Peace Trust was established in 1989 by Léonie Ebert and a group of trustees, including LGBT rights and health activist Jim Hyde, based on donations provided by family and friends on the death Graham F. Smith.

+Smith had served in the Australian Army in the latter stages of the Second World War, spending time assisting the Indonesian people after the end of Dutch colonial rule ended.
+He later worked in Cuba, Nicaragua, the Philippines, and Vietnam, supporting independence struggles.

+The organisation was renamed in 2011 to The Graham F Smith Peace Foundation, and is also known as the Peace Foundation.

 Purpose

-The objectives of the Foundation are to promote literature, music, performing arts, visual arts, craft, design, film, video, television, radio, community arts, Aboriginal arts and movable cultural heritage that relate to human rights, social justice and environmental sustainability.
+The objectives of the Foundation are to promote literature, music, performing arts, visual arts, craft, design, film, video, television, radio, community arts, Aboriginal arts, and movable cultural heritage that relate to human rights, social justice, and environmental sustainability.

-It is named after activist and educator, Graham F. Smith.